Was St. Vincent Ferrer a Sedevacantist?

 St. Vincent did not believe Benedict lost his office, ipso facto, and neither did any of the others who withdrew their obedience from him on that day.
 This is confirmed by the third article from the Treaty of Narbonne, which explains why it was necessary for Benedict to be legally deposed (or legally declared deposed) before another pope could be elected by the Council.
 Read carefully what this Article says:

 “Article III “But as Benedict's said Obedience cannot legally recognize any Pope, unless the See becomes vacant, either by the Death, or by the voluntary Abdication, or by the deposing of Benedict; the Council, before they elect another Pope, shall proceed to such Deposition in due course of law…”

 According to this Article, which was agreed to by both sides and confirmed by the Council itself, the only way those who believed Benedict was the legitimate Pope consider the Papal See vacant, is if he died, abdicated, or was legally deposed by the Church (or legally declared not to be Pope, if you prefer).

 The Source of the Fable

 The exact source of this Sedevacantist fable of St. Vincent is difficult to pinpoint, but it is certain that one of the earliest accounts of the myth was written by a Sedevacantist apologist, John Lane, who has been using the false story to promote Sedevacantism for years.
-The following is taken from an article he wrote many years ago (and which is likely where Mr. Speray got his information).
+The following is taken from an article Mr. Lane wrote many years ago (and which is likely where Mr. Speray got his information).